apanton2001/prometheus-bot/README.md

 ## Project Goal

 To develop and operate a personal, automated algorithmic trading bot initially focused on US stocks (AAPL, TSLA) using the Alpaca brokerage API (Paper Trading environment).
-The ultimate goal is to incorporate machine learning models to identify potentially profitable trading opportunities based on various market indicators, starting with basic execution logic.
+The ultimate goal is to incorporate machine learning models to identify potentially profitable trading opportunities based on various market indicators, starting with basic execution logic. *(Long-term goal includes potential expansion to options trading based on validated strategies).*

-*(Self-Correction Note: While the long-term goal involves sophisticated ML, the immediate, validated state is much simpler).*
+*(Self-Correction Note: While the long-term goal involves sophisticated ML and potentially options, the immediate, validated state is much simpler).*

 ## Current Status (MVP v0.1 - Local Execution Verified)